 Methods for determining the level of free testosterone

 Table 1 - Methods for determining the level of free testosterone (Dedov I.I., Kalinchenko S.Yu., 2006)

 |Determination of the concentration of free testosterone in saliva||++||+++||++|

-Since modern methods for determining free testosterone are time consuming and inaccessible (Table 1), the determination of calculated free testosterone is the method of choice because of its availability and reliability.
+Since modern methods for determining free testosterone are laborious and inaccessible (Table 1), the determination of calculated free testosterone is the method of choice because of its availability and reliability.